Visitor's visa

 Please also note that incomplete applications will delay the processing time.

-The Embassy will assess and make the decision on the visa application.
+The embassy will assess and make the decision on the visa application.
 The VFS is not involved in the decision making process.

 The result of your application

-- Period of validity
+- the visa's period of validity

-- Number of entries
+- permitted number of entries

-- Duration of stay
+- permitted duration of stay

 Please note that your stay in the Schengen area cannot exceed the number of days in the "duration of stay" field in the visa sticker.
 However, when we issue a Schengen visa, we will add 15 days to the validity of the visa to allow you some flexibility regarding when to enter and exit the Schengen area, but the total number of days you are allowed to stay in the Schengen area remains the same.

-If the application was rejected by the Norwegian Directorate of Immigration (UDI):
+If the application was rejected by the UDI, you must also use the document upload service.

 On arrival